Free Birth Control, STI Testing, and Exams

 What is the Family Planning Benefit Program (FPBP)?

-FPBP is a New York State Medicaid program that provides family planning benefits to individuals with family incomes up to 223% of the federal poverty level to prevent unintended pregnancies.
-For those who are eligible, FPBP pays the cost of birth control, STI testing, PAP tests, pregnancy tests, gynecological exams, and more at PPHP.
+FPBP is a New York State Medicaid program that provides family planning benefits to some individuals.
+If you are eligible, FPBP pays the cost of birth control, STI testing, PAP tests, pregnancy tests, gynecological exams, and more at PPHP.
 There are no co-payments, monthly payments, or deductibles.

-Anyone under the age of 21 can qualify regardless of their parents’ income.
-The application process is confidential and we can help you obtain a copy of your birth certificate.
+Anyone under the age of 21 can qualify regardless of their parents’ income and even if they are covered under their parents’ insurance.
+The application process is confidential.

 How do I know if I’m eligible for FPBP?